Joan Crawford: 1929–1936: Transition to sound and continued success

 Crawford made a successful transition to talkies with her first starring role in the all-talking feature-length film Untamed (1929), co-starring Robert Montgomery.
 Despite the success of the film at the box office, it received mixed reviews from critics, who noted that while Crawford seemed nervous at making the transition to sound, she had become one of the most popular actresses in the world.
 Montana Moon (1930), an uneasy mix of Western clichés and music, teamed her with John Mack Brown and Ricardo Cortez.
 Although the film had problems with censors, it was a major success at the time of its release.
-Our Blushing Brides (1930), the final installment in the Our Dancing Daughters franchise co-starring Robert Armstrong and Anita Page, where Crawford "carries the burden of dramatics in this photoplay and comes off splendidly and intelligently."
+Our Blushing Brides (1930), the final installment in the Our Dancing Daughters franchise co-starring Robert Montgomery and Anita Page, where Crawford "carries the burden of dramatics in this photoplay and comes off splendidly and intelligently".

 Her next movie, Paid (1930), paired her with Robert Armstrong, and was another success.
 During the early sound era, MGM began to place Crawford in more sophisticated roles, rather than continuing to promote her flapper-inspired persona of the silent era.
 In 1931, MGM cast Crawford in five films.
 Three of them teamed her opposite Clark Gable, the studio's soon-to-be biggest male star and "King of Hollywood".
 Dance, Fools, Dance, released in February 1931, was the first pairing of Crawford and Gable.
 Their second movie together, Laughing Sinners, released in May 1931, was directed by Harry Beaumont and also co-starred Neil Hamilton.
 Possessed, their third film together, released in October, was directed by Clarence Brown.
 These films were immensely popular with audiences and were generally well received by critics, establishing Crawford's position as one of MGM's top female stars of the decade along with Norma Shearer, Greta Garbo and Jean Harlow.
 Her only other notable film of 1931, This Modern Age, was released in August and despite unfavorable reviews was a moderate success.